South African military ranks: Substantive warrant officer posts

-Air Force
+Historical air force ranks

 The SA Air Force was formed in 1920.
 Unlike many other Commonwealth air forces, it had an army style rank system.
 In 2002 the Air Force officer rank insignia structure was changed from one which was shared with the Army to a new pattern based on stripes.
 The Air Force stated that this was "in order to bring it more in line with international forms of rank".
 The army-style rank titles were retained.
 Note: The rank of General is only used when the Chief of the Air Force is also the Chief of the Defence Force which has occurred on occasion in the past.
 In 2005 the South African Air Force redesigned its insignia completely, while keeping the Army titles.

-Navy
+Historical navy ranks

 The SA Navy was originally two separate organisations, namely the South African Division of the Royal Navy Volunteer Reserve (formed in 1913) and the South African Naval Service (formed in 1922 and renamed the "Seaward Defence Force" in 1939).
 They amalgamated in 1942 to form the SA Naval Forces, which were renamed "SA Navy" in 1951.
 The rank system is based on that of the (British) Royal Navy.

 The ranks of flag officers changed in 1997 when the rank previously called Commodore became known as Rear Admiral (Junior Grade).